granmacco/binCueMinimizer/README.md

 First, head to the [releases](https://github.com/granmacco/binCueMinimizer/releases/) page and grab the latest version.
 If you're using Windows, you can download the full version, which includes everything you need to execute the script.

-Then extract it to the folder you have your *.bin* and *.cue* files.
-And depending of your OS or preferences, execute:
+Then extract it to the folder you have your *.bin* and *.cue* files in.
+Afterwards, depending of your OS or preferences, execute:

 ### Windows
 ```